Wales Green Party: Policies

 While associated mainly with environmentalist policies, the party has a history of support for communitarian economic policies, including well-funded, locally controlled public services within the confines of a steady-state economy.
 It is supportive of proportional representation voting systems and takes a progressive approach to social policies, including supporting a universal basic income and transitioning to a four day working week.
 It also supports the devolution of further powers to Wales.
 In October 2020, the party announced that it would campaign for Welsh independence should a referendum be held.
 In their manifesto for the 2024 United Kingdom general election, the party later committed itself to Welsh independence in general.

 The party emphasises expanding localised renewable energy projects.
 Other policies within its Policies for a Sustainable Society in Wales include: phasing out waste incineration, improving public transport and supporting new safe standing areas in Welsh sports stadiums.
-Also included within the party's policies is the commitment to "bring the rail system, including track and operators, back into public ownership".
+Furthermore, included within the party's policies is the commitment to "bring the rail system, including track and operators, back into public ownership".
+The party also supports bringing Welsh Water into public ownership.

+The Wales Green Party supports free bus travel for those who are under 22-years-old and £1 bus fares for those aged 22 to 59 years old.

-The party supports universal free school meals, both during school term time and during school holidays.
-The party also supports ending the two child benefits cap.
+The party is in favour of universal free school meals, both during school term time and during school holidays.
+The party also backs ending the two child benefits cap.

 The Wales Green Party wants to raise Universal Credit by £40 per week, increase Pension Credit and provide an immediate uplift in disability benefits by 5%.
 The party also supports increasing the minimum wage to £15 an hour, with the cost to small businesses offset by reducing their national insurance.

 In terms of state funding, the party is in favour of a yearly 1% tax on assets above £10 million and a 2% yearly tax on assets above £1 billion.
 It would also scrap the upper earnings limit so that high income earners pay more national insurance.
 Furthermore, the party would reform taxes on taxable gains from capital so that it equates to taxes earned from income.
 Another state revenue source it would seek is a £120 carbon tax per tonne of emitted carbon, as well as carbon taxing fossil fuel imports and fossil fuel extractions.
+The party also wants to establish a Green Transformation Fund for Wales, which it says will "raise investment, develop infrastructure and generate long-term returns through leases, rents and power purchase agreements".
+Another aspect of its transformation plans is through the issuance of Transformation Bonds, in which citizens would be able to invest directly in Wales's transition to a greener economy.
+The party would also introduce a vacant land tax for unused land with planning permission.

 The party supports the creation of a free at the point of use National Care Service.